mdx-js/mdx/packages/mdx/readme.md

 Note that `format: 'detect'` does not work here: only `'md'` or `'mdx'` are allowed (and `'mdx'` is the default).

+## Types

+This package is fully typed with [TypeScript](https://www.typescriptlang.org).

+Additional `CompileOptions`, `EvaluateOptions`, and `ProcessorOptions` types are exported, which represents acceptable configuration for their respective methods.

 ## Security